0ut0flin3/Talk2GPT/README.md

-# GPTalk 0.0.4.3 (text + speech)
+# GPTalk 0.0.4.4 (text + speech)

-GPT-3 client for Windows and Unix with memories management that supports both text and speech in any language.
+Fast GPT-3 client for Windows and Unix that supports both text and speech in any language.

 **Here is a video tutorial if you have troubles using Python or GPTalk: https://www.youtube.com/watch?v=jXBpMUv5QB0&t=320s**